-There are many risks associated with using an app development agency that doesn’t specialise in developing medical apps but the most costly one is app store rejection.
+There are many risks associated with using an app development agency that doesn’t specialise in developing medical apps but the most common one is app store rejection.
 Read on.

-Over the past few years we’ve been approached by a few companies that have embarked on an app development project with a different agency only to find out that at the end of the development process they’ve have been unable to get their newly developed medical app published onto the app store.
+Over the past few years the gApps team have heard stories of a number of eHealth entrepreneurs and healthcare companies that have embarked on an app development project with a generalist digital agency only to find out that at the end of the development process they’ve have been unable to get their newly developed medical app published onto the app store.

 Apple released their expanded section focused on safety requirements for health and medical apps back in 2016, so we get a little surprised when we get requests for help from companies who have had their app rejected due to regulatory issues.